Bastiantigelaar/PYVISA_SIGLENT/README.md

 # The scope GUI
 disclaimer:
 Do not send to quick command to the device.
-It can crash hard. (speaking from own experience:) )
+It can not handel really fast commands, therefor some delays are made, see wiki of this github page. (speaking from own experience:) )

 # currently working on
 - automated mode